Odinist: The Destruction of Reason by Illumination

 Odinist: The Destruction of Reason by Illumination is the sixth album by French avant-garde black metal band Blut Aus Nord.
 The album's subtitle comes from the writings of Aleister Crowley.

+The album was rated 3.5 out of 5 stars by John Stefanis of Get Ready to ROCK!, who wrote that it was "worth getting your hands on."